XingFramework/xing-book/pragmatism/outstanding_questions.md

 * Code coupling:  Validation ENUMs (for ```<select>``` options, e.g.) must be repeated in FE and BE, and must be kept in sync.
 * Code coupling: Strings in UX must be repeated in FE (templates) and feature specs.
 Minor changes to labels, buttons, links etc. will break feature specs.
+* Karma attached browser frequently disconnects, requiring reload to get tests/builds working again.
+Also, tests often stall if the browser window is in the background so must frequently be manually focussed.